This is an advertisement

 What happens after my temporary benefits are cut off?

-Once you reach MMI and/or return to work, your case will proceed to either a hearing or settlement.
+Once you reach MMI and/or return to work, your case will proceed to either a hearing or a settlement.
 There are two types of awards you can receive:

 How long can I receive benefits?